A practical guide to Discord integrations with n8n in 2025

 • Actions: These are the things that happen next.
 For example, "send a message."

 n8n comes with a ready-to-go node for Discord actions.
 You can easily set it up to send messages, add channels, or give members new roles.
 This is fantastic for one-way communication out to Discord.
-But what about getting information from Discord?

-The unofficial workarounds for Discord integrations with n8n
+Common approaches for Discord integrations with n8n

-Common use cases for Discord integrations with n8n (and their limitations)
+Common use cases for Discord integrations with n8n

 Use case 1: One-way notifications and alerts

 • Example: When a new video goes live on a YouTube channel, it kicks off an n8n workflow.
-That workflow then uses the Discord action node to post a nice notification in your "#announcements" channel.
+That workflow then uses the Discord action node to post a notification in your "#announcements" channel.

-Use case 2: Building a simple command bot
+Use case 2: Building a command bot

 What if you want a bot that responds when someone types a command like "!status"?